IgniteUI/igniteui-docfx/en/components/drag_drop.md

 }
 ```

-If you would like to implement your own drop logic bind to `dropped` event and execute your logic there or extend the `IgxDefaultDropStrategy` class.
+If you would like to implement your own drop logic, we advise bind to the `dropped` event and execute your logic there or extend the `IgxDefaultDropStrategy` class.

 #### Linking Drag to Drop Element
-Using the [`dragChannel`]({environment:angularApiUrl}/classes/igxdragdirective.html#dragchannel) and [`dropChannel`]({environment:angularApiUrl}/classes/igxdropdirective.html#dropchannel) input on respectively `igxDrag` and `igxDrop` directives you can link different elements to interact only between each other.
-For example if an `igxDrag` element needs to be constrained so it can be dropped on specific `igxDrop` element and not all available this can easily be achieved by assigning them the same channel.
+Using the [`dragChannel`]({environment:angularApiUrl}/classes/igxdragdirective.html#dragchannel) and [`dropChannel`]({environment:angularApiUrl}/classes/igxdropdirective.html#dropchannel) input on respectively `igxDrag` and `igxDrop` directives, you can link different elements to interact only between each other.
+For example, if an `igxDrag` element needs to be constrained so it can be dropped on specific `igxDrop` element and not all available, this can easily be achieved by assigning them the same channel.

 ##### Example